A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Verification of Reductions between -complete Problems using

 The input 3\sat formula is satisfiable iff the resulting graph is 3-colourable.
 The figure below illustrates the reduction for the input 3\sat formula $(u \vee \neg v \vee w) \wedge (v \vee x \vee y)$.\footnote{Example from \url{https://cgi.csc.liv.ac.uk/~igor/COMP309/3CP.pdf}}

 The following \ursa code implements the above reduction.
 The input clauses are assumed to be in the array \verb|nC|, but note that the code works with symbolic input formulae, not concrete ones.
-The values \verb|nC_3SAT[i][0]|, \verb|nC_3SAT[i][1]|, \verb|nC_3SAT[i][2]| are indices of all three literals in the $i$the 3\sat clause (from the sequence $x_0$, $\neg x_0$, $x_1$, $\neg x_1$, $\ldots$).
+The values \verb|nC[i][0]|, \verb|nC[i][1]|, \verb|nC[i][2]| are indices of all three literals in the $i$-th 3\sat clause (from the sequence $x_0$, $\neg x_0$, $x_1$, $\neg x_1$, $\ldots$).
 The output graph adjacency matrix is also symbolic and stored in the array \verb|bE_colouring|.

 {

 }